ibm-cloud-docs/openshift/faqs.md

   <dt id="licenses">Compute licenses</dt>
     <dd><p>Your worker nodes are installed with the Red Hat Enterprise Linux operating system, which includes a license for each worker node.
 To use Red Hat OpenShift Container Platform, an OpenShift license is also included, which incurs monthly costs in addition to the costs of your worker nodes.</p>
     <p>An OpenShift license is billed for every four virtual cores (or two physical cores) of the worker node flavor.
 You are charged for the entire license for each month that you have worker nodes in a `deployed` state.
 For example, if you create the cluster on 15 August and delete the cluster on 14 September, you are still charged for the OCP licenses for two monthly periods: August and September.</p>
-    <ul><li>If you delete your worker node before the end of the month, your monthly license is available for other worker nodes in the same worker pool to use.</li>
+    <ul><li>If you delete your worker node before the end of the month, your monthly license is available for other worker nodes in the same cluster.
+If the other worker nodes are not the same CPU size, you might need additional licenses.</li>
     <li>If you delete the cluster before the end of the month, you are still charged the entire monthly price for the OpenShift license.</li></ul></dd>
   <dt id="bandwidth">Public bandwidth</dt>
     <dd><p>Bandwidth refers to the public data transfer of inbound and outbound network traffic, both to and from {{site.data.keyword.cloud_notm}} resources in data centers around the globe.</p>